DataMa-Solutions/docs/extensions/how-to-use/tableau_viz.md

 ## 8. Support and Resources
 If you require assistance or have any questions, feel free to reach out.
 We're here to help!
 - 📧 **Email**: Send us an email at [solutions@datama.io](mailto:solutions@datama.io) for any inquiries or support issues.
 - 🌐 **Contact Form**: Prefer to use a form?
-Fill out our [online contact form](https://www.Datama.io/lets-talk/), and we'll get back to you promptly.
+Fill out our [online contact form](https://www.Datama.io/lets-talk/), and we'll get back to you quickly.

 <br/>